AdaCore/spark2014/lrm/source/subprograms.rst

-   * **Requirement:** That (X,Y) is in the dependency relation for a given subprogram (i.e. X depends on Y) means that X is an output of the subprogram such that the initial value of the input Y is used to set the final value of X on at least one executable path.
+   * **Requirement:** That (X,Y) is in the dependency relation for a given subprogram (i.e. X depends on Y) means that X is an output of the subprogram such that the entry value of the input Y is used to set the exit value of X on at least one executable path.

      **Rationale:** by definition.